ADMISSION & REGISTRATION - ADMISSION FAQ

 The LSU Graduate School admission deadlines are as follows:

-- May 15 is the deadline to apply for the Fall Semester.
+- June 15 is the deadline to apply for the Fall Semester for International Students.

 *** All applications received after these deadlines are subject to a late application fee.